sdelcourt/sde.videorent/README.rst

 - Have an inventory of films (the Film folder and/or the VideoCopy folder).
 - Calculate the price of rentals.
 - Keep track of the Customer bonus points.

-I want to focus as much as possible on the business logic and use the default plone forms and widgets.

 I also want to have an automated setup of test objects to use for a demo profile and for the unittest.